diamirio/AndroidAppUtil/README.md

 ## Contribute

 Pull requests are welcome.

+When creating a new module, do not forget to:
+* add a `proguard-rules.pro` with the proguard rules for dependencies in your new module
-Do not forget to add proguard rules and `deploy.settings` to your module.
+* add a `deploy.settings` to your module with information for bintray
+* add your module to the modules array in the `fastlange/Fastfile` file

 ## Build and Deploy